wiku/nbp-rates/README.md

 ```

 Usage:
-1) Create an input CSV file (separated with ";") containing requested date (in ISO format YYYY-MM-DD) and currency from table A, eg:
+1) Create an input CSV file (separated with ";") containing requested date (in ISO format YYYY-MM-DD) and currency symbol ("USD", "EUR", "CHF") or "XAU" for gold prices, eg:

 ```
 2016-06-02; USD
 2016-06-05; EUR
-2016-06-12; USD
+2016-06-12; XAU
 ```

 2) Run the tool with selected options: